 The sheer ease in using white strips makes them a favorite of many white teeth enthusiasts.
 Even if you don’t care much for having sparkly teeth, give them a try.
 You could be pleasantly surprised at the outcome!

 White strips contain hydrogen peroxide (bleaching agent that kills bacteria) and are undeniably very effective.
 Manufacturers provide instructions on how to use them, and it’s imperative you follow them lest you end up with sore gums.
 If you need further clarification, your local dentist should be happy to help.
-There are a still a few general rules you must follow though.
+There are still a few general rules you must follow through.

 For instance, don’t brush your teeth before putting on the white strips, though it might seem counterintuitive to do that.
 The main reason for doing this is so the strips will adhere to your teeth better.

-The last thing we have to mention is price.
+The last thing we have to mention is the price.
 On average, white strips cost between $25 to $55.
 Suffice to say, for what they do, those are fair prices.

 We love whitening toothpastes, and we are not the only ones, otherwise why would they be among the most patronized teeth whitening products?
 You have to remember whitening toothpastes produce results your average toothpastes don’t, so that alone makes them unique.

 Unlike their more popular counterparts, whitening toothpastes don’t utilize carbamide peroxide.
 They instead treat stains on the surface of teeth using a number of substances-like abrasives.
 You’ll start noticing a change with continued usage and if you adhere to given instructions on how to use it.